logologo

 How large is the Desi community in the UK?

-The South Asian community in the UK is one of the largest ethnic minority groups in the country.
-According to the 2021 UK Census, over 4 million people identified as Asian or Asian British, with Indian, Pakistani, and Bangladeshi backgrounds being the most common.
-The community is concentrated in London, Birmingham, Bradford, Leicester, and Manchester.
+Over 4 million people identified as Asian or Asian British in the 2021 Census, roughly 7% of the population.
+Indian, Pakistani, and Bangladeshi backgrounds are the most common.
+The largest communities are in London, Birmingham, Bradford, Leicester, and Manchester.

 Which UK visa routes are most used by South Asians?